Skip to content

 Project

-Our aim for this restoration is to create a more sustainable planting scheme that pays homage to Norah Lindsay’s original early 20th-century designs.
-Situated along the north boundary of the estate, parallel with Bourne End Road, the Long Garden will be updated to reflect both its historic roots and modern ecological considerations.
+Restoration work on Cliveden’s Long Garden is now complete, with the garden reopened to visitors.
+The aim of this restoration was to create a more sustainable planting scheme paying homage to Norah Lindsay’s original early 20th-century designs.
+Situated along the north boundary of the Cliveden estate, parallel with Bourne End Road, the Long Garden has been updated to reflect both its historic roots and modern ecological considerations.

 Cliveden’s action towards sustainability

 The restoration of the Long Garden is a response to both ecological concerns and a desire to honour Norah Lindsay’s original design vision.
-The previous annual bedding scheme, though visually appealing, was unsustainable due to its monoculture nature, high energy and resource demands, and the need for frequent replanting.
+The previous annual bedding schemes, though visually appealing, were unsustainable due to their monocultural nature, high energy and resource demands, and the need for frequent replanting.

 In 2022, Cliveden began transitioning towards a more sustainable approach in the Long Garden, integrating biodiverse plantings and reducing soil disruption with a no-dig system.
 The new design aims to create a resilient, long-term planting scheme that reflects Norah Lindsay's influence, while also addressing today’s environmental challenges.